What is Nutgrass or Nutsedge?

 What is the Best Way to Kill Nutsedge?

-The best nutsedge killer is a liquid spray application using Nutbuster combined with Stikit, a non-ionic surfactant, is the most effective control for nutgrass in home lawns and landscapes.
+The best nutsedge killer is a liquid spray application of Uncle’s Nutbuster combined with Stikit, a non-ionic surfactant.
 This selective herbicide will kill the nutgrass but will not hurt your lawn when applied under the conditions described on the label.
 Cool season grasses such as fescue, rye, bluegrass and warm season zoysia grass are tolerant to this product.

 How to Mix Nutbuster